OJ423/terminusdb-tutorials/diff_patch/README.md

 pprint(result_patch.content)
 ```

 Note that diff and patch will work on most JSON formats.

-Another application is to compare 2 JSON schemas:
+Another application example is to compare 2 JSON schemas:

 ```
 schema1 = {